Gondola ride in Venice: What you need to know + tips & review

 Again, this depends on your travel lifestyle and on the experience you’d like to have.

 In general, I would avoid the early afternoon hours: in the summertime, the sun will be very intense, and throughout the year, it seems too crowded to enjoy.
-I suggest having a ride between 7-10 AM, shortly before sunset, or late at night, even though it’s costlier.
+I suggest taking a ride between 7-10 AM, shortly before sunset, or late at night, even though it’s more expensive.

-Since I wanted to shoot photos, I decided to go on a late afternoon ride.
+Since I wanted to take photos, I decided to go for a late-afternoon ride.
 However, as you will soon discover, the inner canals are usually dark even during the daytime, and the sun won’t sneak in that easily.
 No matter what, natural sunlight is much better for photos, so overall, I enjoyed the time aboard the gondola.

 After seeing the canals, the next time I visit Venice, I’ll make sure to go on a late-night ride.
-I’m sure it’s pure magic seeing Venice’s century-old buildings with their windows illuminated while cruising slowly.
+I’m sure it’s pure magic to see Venice’s century-old buildings with their windows illuminated as you cruise slowly.

 Shall I book a Grand Canal gondola ride, or shall I prefer the smaller canals?

 I would avoid the Grand Canal.
-It’s always overcrowded, and you can see it while walking or when onboard the Vaporetto.
-I find the Grand Canal stressful, and there’s always so much traffic that I’m not sure it’s enjoyable anymore.
+It’s always overcrowded, and you can see it while walking or when on board the Vaporetto.
+I find the Grand Canal stressful, and with so much traffic, I’m no longer sure it’s enjoyable.

 On the other hand, the gondola is your only option to see the narrow canals of Venice.
 Apart from the occasional bridges, there’s no other opportunity to see and enjoy them.
 There are parts of Venice forever hidden from pedestrians, and you can only see them while seated on a gondola.
-If you watch my video, I think you can get an impression of what I mean.
+If you watch my video, I think you’ll get an idea of what I mean.

 Where can I find a gondola in Venice?

 This won’t be a problem.
-Gondolas are docked all around Venice, and it won’t be a problem finding one.
+Gondolas are docked all around Venice, so it won’t be hard to find one.
 You can find them in crowded places like the Grand Canal or at Saint Mark’s Square, but you can also find one at Santa Maria Gloriosa at San Polo or other locations in the city.

 Will I get seasick on a gondola?